 New technological innovations:

-A new generation automatically means a lot of technological innovations and this RTX 4060 Ti, like its big sisters, the RTX 4090, 4080, 4070 Ti and 4070, is no exception to the rule.
-We will try to mention the most important ones in this more theoretical page.
+A new generation automatically brings with it a host of technological innovations, and this RTX 4060 Ti, like its big sisters, the RTX 4090, 4080, 4070 Ti and 4070, is no exception.
+We’ll try to list the most important ones on this more theoretical page.

 New Ada Lovelace architecture :

 On September 21st at 5pm, NVIDIA unveiled part of its future range of graphics cards built around the “ADA Lovelace” architecture.
 Technically, this chip is out of the ordinary with its 76 billion transistors, its N4 engraving by TSMC, its Shader Execution Reordering, its 90 TFLOPS, its 200 RT TFLOPS, its 1400 Tensor TFLOPS and a maximum of 18432 CUDA Cores in a single GPU.
 That’s quite impressive compared to the previous generation Ampere.

 The chip is organized into 12 Graphics Processing Clusters (GPCs) each containing 72 Texture Processing Clusters (TPCs) with 144 Streaming Multiprocessors (SMs).
 The Streaming Multiprocessors benefit from a new technology called Shader Execution Reordering (SER) which allows Ray Tracing operations to be multiplied by two.
 It is also worth noting that the RTX 4090 chip has been amputated, perhaps allowing for a future RTX 4090 Ti to be introduced.

 The new RTXs also come with 4th generation Tensor Cores, which will be useful for DLSS and DLSS 3 AI, and 3rd generation RT Cores, which will double the performance of Ray Tracing.
 In addition to the generation evolution, the number of cores also increases compared to the previous generation depending on the model.

 By the way, here is a comparison table to judge the differences between these cards.